aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 })
 ```

-The S3 destination also supports custom dynamic prefixes. `prefix` will be used for files
+The S3 destination also supports custom dynamic prefixes. `dataOutputPrefix`
-successfully delivered to S3. `errorOutputPrefix` will be added to failed records before
+will be used for files successfully delivered to S3. `errorOutputPrefix` will be added to
-writing them to S3.
+failed records before writing them to S3.

 ```go
 var bucket bucket